How to Prepare Tuwon Alabo (Cassava Swallow)

 Occasions Best to Serve Tuwon Alabo

-Tuwon Alabo can be served on any occasion whatsoever as long as the dish is being enjoyed by its consumers.
+Tuwon Alabo can be served on any occasion whatsoever, as long as the dish is being enjoyed by its consumers.

 How to Store Tuwon Alabo

-Tuwon Alabo can be stored in a refrigerator like any other dish and it can last for a very long time but to the detriment of its delicious taste.
+Tuwon Alabo can be stored in a refrigerator like any other dish, and it can last for a very long time, but to the detriment of its delicious taste.

 Nutritional Benefits of Tuwon Alabo

-Tuwon Alabo plays an immense role in the health and nutritional status of people as cassava flour is said to be an option for those with high cholesterol or high blood pressure because it contains low sodium sugar and fat.
+Tuwon Alabo plays an immense role in the health and nutritional status of people, as cassava flour is said to be an option for those with high cholesterol or high blood pressure because it contains low sodium sugar, and fat.

-More so, cassava flour (Alabo) contains resistant starches that have a variety of potential health benefits; this includes improved digestive, colon health, and improved insulin sensitivity, and may also help with weight loss efforts.
+More so, cassava flour (Alabo) contains resistant starches that have a variety of potential health benefits; this includes improved digestive and colon health, improved insulin sensitivity, and may also help with weight loss efforts.

 Conclusion